Drs. John & Julie Gottman, Ph.D.

 John Gottman, Ph.D., a researcher has spent 40 years studying couples throughout their lifespan–from dating, the birth of the first child, all the way into retirement.
 With his wife, Julie, he developed a model he calls the “Gottman Method Couples Therapy."

-Dr. Rodriguez teaches new parents about the Gottman Method.
+Dr. Ubiñas teaches new parents about the Gottman Method.
 She is completing the Gottman Method Couples Therapy Certification Track.
+She practices in Miami and Puerto Rico.

 His research looked like this: He'd invite couples from all walks of life to his "love lab," an apartment specially designed by him to conduct his research.
 Every second of their interaction, from morning until bedtime was recorded.
 The couples even wore physiological monitoring devices ("biofeedback") to monitor their level of heart rate.
 He even took blood samples.
 Why?
 Because he wanted to know how REAL relationships actually worked.